Tai-Burkham/ASTROQUIZ/Game Files/README.md

 The only thing that works right now is play

-The ship only moves around the screen right now so doesnt really do much
+The ship an asteroids move around the screen and collide.
+Nothing other than a collision statement right now.

+### Need to implement:
+-  what happens during collisions
+-  Ship shooting
+-  questions from asteroids
+-  questions overall
+-  questions menu
+-  high score screen
+-  score keeping
+-  health
+-  upgrades
+-  settings screen
+-  more asteroids
+-  background